SwiftyVK/SwiftyVK/README.md

 ###Default properties

 In addition to the settings of each individual request, you can set global settings for **SwiftyVK**.
-You need to contact structure `VK.defaults`.
+You need to contact structure `VK.config`.
 Some fields completely duplicate the properties of requests and will be assigned to the request when it is initialized, and the other presented only in a global context.

 Property | Default | Description
 :------------- | ------------- | :-------------